 In 1999, the US Senate voted not to ratify the Treaty.
 Most opposition in the US has been driven by concerns over stockpile stewardship and test verification procedures.
 Critics have contended that in the absence of nuclear testing, the U.S will be unable to maintain its expertise in nuclear weapons or to ensure the reliability and safety of its nuclear stockpile.
 Furthermore, under these circumstances, opponents contend that the US and its allies would not be able to maintain the necessary confidence in its nuclear deterrent.
-President Obama pledged in his speech in Prague on April 5, 2009 promised to aggressively pursue U.S. ratification.
-In May 2010, Indonesia announced that it would proceed with ratification.
+President Obama pledged in his speech in Prague on April 5, 2009 promised to aggressively pursue U.S. ratification b.

-b.
 CTBT Status in the Asia-Pacific